qianyanseu/openlayers3-vectorlayer-source-update/README.md

 # openlayers3-vectorlayer-source-update

-Example on how to update features for a vector layer.
+Example on how to update features for a vector layer by Updating features of a vectory layer every 5 seconds.

 ## dependencies